-The next Study Abroad in Japan is scheduled for Spring semester 2018 (mid-January to late April).
-We plan to open applications for both the information session and the program in September.
+The next Study Abroad in Japan is scheduled for Summer semester 2018 (beggining of May to beggining of August).
+We plan to open applications for both the program in late January.

 We are going to offer information sessions and mock classes on Saturday, December 2, 2017.
 If you are interested in the Study Abroad in Japan program, don't miss this opportunity!

 In the Study Abroad in Japan (SAJ) program, participants will learn academic English and take classes that are similar to general education classes offered at American universities.
 Temple University, Japan Campus (TUJ) is an American university located in Japan, so you can experience "studying in an American university" in Tokyo and improve your English in an international environment where students from more than 60 countries worldwide study.
 For three months, participants will come to TUJ every weekday and study in four kinds of English classes and a workshop.
 All classes are held only in English.

 Special Features of This Program